whenIBounce/operating_system_review_materials/chap9_main_memory.md

 > with some *hardware* help, the OS will turn these pretend virtual addresses into real physical addresses, and thus be able to locate the desired information

-## Intuition: Why the OS want to provide this illusion(virtual memory)?
+## Intuition: Why does the OS want to provide this illusion(virtual memory)?
 Mostly **ease of use**: the OS will give each program the view that it has a *large contiguous **address space*** to put its code and data into; thus, as a programmer, you never have to worry about things like “where should I store this